castorini/castor/kim_cnn/README.md

 ## Quick Start

-To run the model on SST-1 dataset on multichannel, just run the following code.
+To run the model on SST-1 dataset on multichannel, just run the following from the Castor working directory.

 ```
-python train.py --mode multichannel
+python -m kim_cnn --mode multichannel
 ```

 The file will be saved in

 ```
-saves/best_model.pt
+kim_cnn/saves/best_model.pt
 ```

 To test the model, you can use the following command.

 ```
-python main.py --trained_model saves/best_model.pt --mode multichannel
+python -m kim_cnn --trained_model kim_cnn/saves/SST-1/multichannel_best_model.pt --mode multichannel
 ```

 ## Dataset